go-gorm/gorm.io/pages/docs/hooks.md

-title: Callbacks
+title: Hooks
 ---

 ## Object Life Cycle

-Callbacks are functions that are called before or after creation/querying/updating/deletion.
+Hooks are functions that are called before or after creation/querying/updating/deletion.

 If you have defiend specified methods for a model, it will be called automatically when creating, updating, querying, deleting, and if any callback returns an error, GORM will stop future operations and rollback current transaction.

-## Callbacks
+## Hooks

 ### Creating an object

-Available Callbacks for creating
+Available hooks for creating

 ```go
 // begin transaction